 - resting for up to 1 hour after treatment

 - avoiding sex for 1 week after treatment

-Also, some women experience cramping for a few days following the procedure, and irregular bleeding or spotting can occur for several weeks.
+Additionally, some people experience cramping for a few days following the procedure.
+They may also experience irregular bleeding or spotting for several weeks.

 The potential complications of vacuum aspiration include bleeding and infection.
 However, the risk of these complications is low.

 A person should consult their doctor right away if signs of bleeding or new symptoms occur.

 A D&E is a type of surgical abortion that doctors commonly use during the second trimester.